TENANCY RIGHTS GUIDE

 Pay rent on time

-Consistent on-time payment is your most basic obligation.
-Late rent can lead to a 14-day notice, and repeated arrears are grounds for termination.
+Consistent, on-time payment is your most important obligation.
+Late rent can trigger a 14-day notice, and repeated arrears are grounds for termination.

 ๐Ÿงน